 Flash forward to October 1, 2015.
-We are in the midst of labor when the nurse asks if we have a boy if he will be circumcised and my husband said yes and I said nothing, I didn't agree or disagree.
+We are in the midst of labor when the nurse asks, “If you have a boy will he be circumcised?”
+My husband said yes and I said nothing; I didn't agree or disagree.
 It was my husband's choice, I thought.
-22 hours later a beautiful perfect boy was placed into my arms and a love I never could have imagined swept through my body and I knew I couldn't let a stranger take my son and cut him but wasn't sure what to do.
-Fears of starting a fight with my husband on the day of my son's birth ran through my head.
-Fears of having my beautiful boy go through an unnecessary painful procedure ran through my head.
+Twenty-two hours later a beautiful, perfect boy was placed into my arms and a love I never could have imagined swept through my body.
+I knew I couldn't let a stranger take my son and cut him, but I wasn't sure what to do.
+Fear of starting a fight with my husband on the day of my son's birth ran through my head.
+Fear of having my beautiful boy go through an unnecessary painful procedure ran through my head.
 I put it to the back of my mind and didn't discuss it with my husband right then.
 I figured I had some time.
 When the pediatrician was examining him she said, "Because of his hydrocele he won't be able to get circumcised, you'll have to see a pediatric urologist."
 My whole body felt at ease knowing it wasn't going to be done.
 We left the hospital with our perfect and whole baby boy.

 Trish is a first time mom and Special Education teacher who lives with her husband and son in New Jersey.